-3.4.13 3.4.14 Major Issues of Record or Written Statements Made by Any Directors Dissenting to Important Resolutions Passed by the Board in the Most Recent Year and Up to the Date of Publication of This Annual Report 3.5 Inform 3.5.1 ation Regarding CDF's Audit Fee and Independence 128 3.5.2 If a change of accounting firm has taken place during the year, please divide the audit period and disclose audit and non-audit fee in chronological order.
+Major Issues of Record or Written Statements Made by Any Directors Dissenting to Important Resolutions Passed by the Board in the Most Recent Year and Up to the Date of Publication of This Annual Report Resignation or Termination of the Company's Key Individuals, Including the Chairperson, President and Heads of Finance, Accounting, Internal Audit, and Corporate Governance in the Most Recent Year and Up to the Date of Publication of This Annual Report 3.5 Inform 3.5.1 ation Regarding CDF's Audit Fee and Independence Audit fee and Non-audit fee to the CPAs, their accounting firm, and their 5.5.1 affiliated firms.
+128 3.5.2 If a change of accounting firm has taken place during the year, please divide the audit period and disclose audit and non-audit fee in chronological order.
 Please also state the reason for such changes.
-3.5.3 If audit fee is reduced by 10% or more from the previous year, the amount, percentage and reason for reduction must be disclosed: 128 3.6 Inform ation on replacement of CPA 129 3.7 The C ompany's Chairman, President, or any managers involved in financial and accoun ating affairs being employed by the audit firm or any of its affiliated company within the last year: 129 3.8 Facts a about the director, manager, or a same person or a same affiliated enterprise having held the equity of a same financial holding corporation with voting power exceed ling the specified ratio which should be declared the facts of equity transfer and change e in equity pledge under Article 11 of the Managerial Regulations 130 3.8.1 Changes in Shareholding of Directors, Managers and Major Shareholders 130 3.8.2 Shares Trading with Related Parties 2.0 3.8.3 Shares Pledge with Related Parties.
-3.9 onship among the Top Ten Shareholders 134 3.10 jointly held by CDF, subsidiaries, CDF's directors, managers, and • y/indirectly controlled entities on any single investee.
-Calculate shareholding 125 TX 7 C:4 • tage in aggregate of the above parties IV. • view 4.1 Capital 4.1.1 l and Shares 4.1.1 Status of Shareholders 4.1.3 Shareholding Distribution Status 4.1.4 List of Major Shareholders 4.1.5 Market Price, Net Worth, Earnings, and Dividends per Share 4.1.6 4.1.7 Dividend Policy and Implementation 141 7.1./ performance and EPS 141 4.1.8 Employees' compensation and directors' remuneration 4.1.9 Buyback of Treasury Stock 142 4.2 Corpor rate Bonds 143 4.3 ce of Preferred Shares 4.4 ce of Global Depository Receipts 4.5 yee Stock Options 4.5.1 Issuance of Employee Stock Options (ESO) A C 4.5.2 Issuance of New Restricted Employee Shares 4.6 Merge: 4.6.1 r and Acquisitions or Transfers of other Financial Institutions 152 1.0.1 other financial institutions in the current year 152
+128 3.5.3 If audit fee is reduced by 10% or more from the previous year, the amount, percentage and reason for reduction must be disclosed: 3.6 Inform ation on replacement of CPA 129 3.7 The C ompany's Chairman, President, or any managers involved in financial and accoun ting affairs being employed by the audit firm or any of its affiliated company within the last year: 129 3.8 Facts a about the director, manager, or a same person or a same affiliated enterprise having held the equity of a same financial holding corporation with voting power exceed ing the specified ratio which should be declared the facts of equity transfer and change 3.8.1 3.8.2 3.8.3 in equity pledge under Article 11 of the Managerial Regulations Changes in Shareholding of Directors, Managers and Major Shareholders Shares Trading with Related Parties Shares Pledge with Related Parties 130 133 3.9 onship among the Top Ten Shareholders 3.10 jointly held by CDF, subsidiaries, CDF's directors, managers, and - y/indirectly controlled entities on any single investee.
+Calculate shareholding - tage in aggregate of the above parties 135 IV.
+Capita - /iew - and Shares 4.1.1 Source of Capital 4.1.2 Status of Shareholders 4.1.3 Shareholding Distribution Status 4.1.4 4.1.5 List of Major Shareholders Market Price, Net Worth, Earnings, and Dividends per Share 4.1.6 Dividend Policy and Implementation 4.1.7 Impact of the proposed stock dividend on the Company's business 4.1.0 performance and EPS 4.1.8 4.1.9 Employees' compensation and directors' remuneration Buyback of Treasury Stock 4.2 rate Bonds 4.3 ce of Preferred Shares 4.3 ce of Global Depository Receipts 4.5 yee Stock Options т.Ј 4.5.1 Issuance of Employee Stock Options (ESO) 4.5.2 Issuance of New Restricted Employee Shares 4.6 and Acquisitions or Transfers of other Financial Institutions 4.6.1 CPA opinions on share swap ratios of mergers and acquisitions or transfers of other financial institutions in the current year